-The TSRA’s governance framework provides a system of direction and controls, enabling regional outcomes to be achieved through organisational goals and objectives.
+The TSRA’s governance framework provides a system of direction and controls that enable regional outcomes to be achieved through organisational goals and objectives.
 The framework allows risks and issues to be escalated to the appropriate level.
 The resolution of risks and issues occurs through formal project management structures, programme structures, the Programme Steering Committee, the TSRA Audit Committee and the TSRA Board.

-The TSRA Board is an elected, representative body, which participates in scheduled quarterly meetings and issue-specific out-of-session meetings.
-The Board Chairperson is a full-time Principal Executive Officer, while other Board members are part-time officials who are remunerated in accordance with the determinations of the Remuneration Tribunal.
+The TSRA Board is an elected representative body which holds scheduled quarterly meetings and issue-specific out-of-session meetings.
+The Board Chairperson is a full-time office holder, while other Board members are part-time officials who are remunerated in accordance with the determinations of the Remuneration Tribunal.
 The primary functions of the Board are to:

 - set out the TSRA’s vision for the Torres Strait

-- oversight the TSRA’s strategic objectives and direction
+- oversee the TSRA’s strategic objectives and direction

 - approve programme mandates

-- review the TSRA’s performance, its objectives and outcomes
+- review the TSRA’s performance, objectives and outcomes

 - manage strategic risk and regional stakeholder relations.

-The Chairperson and Executive Members of the TSRA are elected by the members at the first Board meeting following the TSRA General Elections.
-All TSRA Board members are also ‘officials’ under the Public Governance, Performance and Accountability Act 2013.
-TSRA Board members are non-executive directors.
+The Chairperson and Executive Members of the TSRA are elected by the members of the Board at the first Board meeting following the TSRA elections.
+All TSRA Board members are also officials under the Public Governance, Performance and Accountability Act 2013 (Cth) and are classified as Non-Executive Directors.
 The Board is the accountable authority for the TSRA.

 The TSRA Board consists of 20 members elected under Division 5 of the Aboriginal and Torres Strait Islander Act 2005 (Cth).
-Following a review of the TSRA Board’s governance arrangements in 2010 - 2011, the method of appointing the TSRA Board was changed, removing the automatic appointment of councillors elected under the Queensland Government Local Government Act 2009.
-Twenty TSRA electoral wards were created and the first independent TSRA Board member elections were held in 2012.
-Twenty members for the communities of Badu, Bamaga, Boigu, Dauan, Erub, Hammond, Ngarupai / Muralag, Iama, Kubin, Mabuiag, Masig, Mer, Port Kennedy, Poruma, Seisia, Saibai, St Pauls, TRAWQ, Ugar and Warraber were declared elected by the Australian Electoral Commission.
-The current Board will serve until elections are held in 2016.
+The current Board was elected in the first independent TSRA Board member elections held in 2012.
+The Board’s 20 members represent the communities of Badu, Bamaga, Boigu, Dauan, Erub, Hammond, Ngarupai and Muralag, Iama, Kubin, Mabuiag, Masig, Mer, Port Kennedy, Poruma, Seisia, Saibai, St Pauls, TRAWQ, Ugar and Warraber and will serve on the Board until the next TSRA elections are held in July 2016.

 Profiles of TSRA Board Members